What is specialist disability accommodation?

 The SDA Finder is an interactive tool created and maintained by the NDIA to help you find accommodation to meet your needs.

-You can find a vacancy by searching with multiple filtering options, including location, building type and maximum price per person per year.
+You can search for a vacancy by location, building type and maximum price per person per year.

-Search results include more information about the SDA vacancy and contact details for the SDA provider.
+Search results give you more information about the SDA vacancy and contact details for the SDA provider.